The IMPALA-2 autoimmune pulmonary alveolar proteinosis (aPAP) trial

 How long will the trial last?

-The trial will last up to 96 weeks.
+The trial will last up to 144 weeks.
 For the first 48 weeks of the trial (Period 1), trial participants will be randomly assigned by a computer to receive either molgramostim or placebo.
-During the second 48 weeks of the trial (Period 2) all participants will receive molgramostim.
+Pending applicable regulatory and ethics committee approvals, during the second 96 weeks of the trial (Period 2) all participants will receive molgramostim.